getsentry/sentry-javascript/docs/config.rst

     messages to be filtered out before being sent to Sentry as either regular expressions or strings.

-    Does not affect captureMessage or when non-error object is passed in as argument to captureException.
+    Does not affect when non-error object is passed in as argument to captureException.

     .. code-block:: javascript